reedmarkham/meter-made-api/README.md

 ## Deployment

-The app is deployed to a server, and the model is loaded from Google Storage during startup.
-The model is used to make predictions on parking ticket data.
+The app is deployed to **Cloud Run** using **Cloud Build** with a trigger connected to this repository.
+Changes pushed to the repository automatically trigger a build and deployment to Cloud Run.

 ### Model Training and Upload